Improving Multimodal Brain Encoding Model with Dynamic Subject-awareness Routing: Introduction

-To address the challenges, as shown in Fig.~\ref{fig:intro}, we introduce the \textbf{A}gnostic \textbf{F}ramework for Multimodal fMR\textbf{I} \textbf{R}esponse \textbf{E}ncoding (\textbf{AFIRE}), which is a plug-in interface that ingests fused or jointly trained multimodal features from diverse backbones and exposes them to a subject-aware dynamic decoder.
-AFIRE standardizes time-aligned representations into a shared token space and clearly separates upstream fusion details from downstream decoding, allowing the decoder to impose stable, subject-aware inductive biases, thereby improving cross-backbone transfer and inter-subject generalization.To support subject-aware whole-brain encoding and explicit modeling of inter-subject variability, we deploy within AFIRE the \textbf{M}ixture-of-Experts \textbf{In}tegrated \textbf{D}ecoder (\textbf{MIND}), a sparse Mixture-of-Experts (MoE) that maps time-aligned tokens to whole-brain responses, where each subject is represented by a distinct, learnable combination of experts.
-To learn these subject-specific expert mixtures and better capture subject differences, we introduce the \textbf{S}ubject-\textbf{a}ware \textbf{D}ynamic \textbf{Gating} (\textbf{SADGate}) module, which combines token-dependent scores with a subject prior and applies sparse Top-$K$ selection to produce token- and subject-conditioned expert weights.
-Empirically, we evaluate on the \textit{Algonauts 2025} benchmark \cite{al} across three feature fusion backbones, single-encoder fusion (TRIBE) \cite{d2025tribe}, image-aligned fusion (ImageBind) \cite{girdhar2023imagebind}, and text-aligned fusion (Qwen2.5-Omni) \cite{xu2025qwen2}, and report parcel-level Pearson $r$, Spearman $\rho$, $R^2$, and \textit{Inter-Subject Generalization} (ISG).
-Our contributions are summarized as belows: \begin{itemize}[leftmargin=*, itemsep=0.25em, topsep=0.3em, parsep=0pt, partopsep=0pt] \item We propose the Agnostic Framework for Multimodal fMRI Response Encoding, \textit{\textbf{AFIRE}}, an agnostic, plug-and-play framework that exposes a uniform post-fusion interface and enables whole-brain encoding across diversity fusion backbones. \item We design the Mixture-of-Experts Integrated Decoder, \textit{\textbf{MIND}}, operating on AFIRE’s post-fusion features, and incorporate a subject dynamic routing module, \textit{\textbf{SADGate}}, combining token-dependent scores with a subject prior router and sparse Top-$K$ selection.
+To address these challenges (Fig.~\ref{fig:intro}), we propose the \textbf{A}gnostic \textbf{F}ramework for Multimodal fMR\textbf{I} \textbf{R}esponse \textbf{E}ncoding (\textbf{AFIRE}), a plug-in interface that takes fused/joint multimodal features from diverse backbones and projects them into a shared, time-aligned token space for downstream decoding.
+By decoupling upstream fusion from downstream prediction, AFIRE enables a stable, subject-aware decoder and improves cross-backbone transfer and inter-subject generalization.
+Within AFIRE, we introduce the \textbf{M}ixture-of-Experts \textbf{In}tegrated \textbf{D}ecoder (\textbf{MIND}), a sparse MoE that maps tokens to whole-brain responses, where each subject is parameterized by a learnable mixture over experts.
+We further propose \textbf{S}ubject-\textbf{a}ware \textbf{D}ynamic \textbf{Gating} (\textbf{SADGate}), which combines token-dependent scores with a subject prior and applies sparse Top-$K$ selection to produce subject- and token-conditioned expert weights.
+We evaluate on \textit{Algonauts 2025} \cite{al} using three feature-fusion backbones—TRIBE \cite{d2025tribe}, ImageBind \cite{girdhar2023imagebind}, and Qwen2.5-Omni \cite{xu2025qwen2}—and report parcel-level Pearson $r$, Spearman $\rho$, $R^2$, and \textit{Inter-Subject Generalization} (ISG).
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=*, itemsep=0.25em, topsep=0.3em, parsep=0pt, partopsep=0pt] \item We propose the Agnostic Framework for Multimodal fMRI Response Encoding, \textit{\textbf{AFIRE}}, an agnostic, plug-and-play framework that exposes a uniform post-fusion interface and enables whole-brain encoding across diversity fusion backbones. \item We design the Mixture-of-Experts Integrated Decoder, \textit{\textbf{MIND}}, operating on AFIRE’s post-fusion features, and incorporate a subject dynamic routing module, \textit{\textbf{SADGate}}, combining token-dependent scores with a subject prior router and sparse Top-$K$ selection.
 Together with specialized expert heads and weighted late fusion, these components improve both generalization and personalization. \item We conduct extensive experiments on the \textit{Algonauts 2025} benchmark with the Trimodal Brain Encoder (TRIBE), ImageBind and Qwen2.5-Omni encoders, achieving mean gains of \textbf{+0.067} ($r$), \textbf{+0.065} ($\rho$), \textbf{+0.028} ($R^2$), and \textbf{+0.063} (\textit{Inter-Subject Generalization}, \textbf{ISG}) over each baseline. \end{itemize}